Insights from 15 Industry Leaders on Making an Impression, Booking Stages, and Getting Invited Back Next Year

 [bctt tweet=”“There’s always room for an inspirational speaker with an amazing story.” – Marc Gutman” username=”advancereach”]

 For their events and summits, Kym Yancey of eWomenNetwork books speakers who can teach his attendees concrete strategies in marketing, entrepreneurship, and business growth.

 With Kym, the content is key: “People buy topics, not speakers,” he says, so “make sure your topic is engaging.”
 He’s interested in polished presentations where he can immediately see the benefits to his audience.
 “Put thought into the title of your talk and the takeaways” in your proposal, he advises.
 “We’re making a decision in 60 seconds—if you don’t see it in 60, then you’re done.”

-He also agrees with many of our other planners, that a great video clip is the key to booking stages.
+He also agrees with many of our other planners, that a great video clip is a key to booking stages.
 “Don’t give me a sizzle reel, give me five uninterrupted minutes.”
-Kym uses the video to see who you are as a speaker, and uses the proposal to see what you bring to his audience.
+Kym uses the video to see who you are as a speaker and uses the proposal to see what you bring to his audience.

 One bonus tip to really stand out is to do a little research on the organization first.
 “When reaching out, lead with something about the organization… some compliment.”
-It shows that you’ve done your homework and care about the person on the other end of your email.“When reaching out, lead with something about the organization.” - Kym Yancey Click To Tweet
+It shows that you’ve done your homework and care about the person on the other end of your email.

 Deanna Rogers is a meeting planner for Traffic and Conversion Summit, an event described by Inc. Magazine as “the largest, and best, marketing event you’ve never heard of.”
 She offers some crucial no-nos for speakers looking to break into bigger stages and book a second year.